 So, how does she feel about her latest record?

-“This record is clearly a lot more pop-sounding than my Zephyr EP, which is more R&B focus…It’s a symbolic [record] because it represents the enlightening moment I’d experienced.
-I finally realized that there’s no need to conform to any body’s expectations, genre or artistry wise.
-And that I can just make any music I wanted.
+“This record is clearly a lot more pop-sounding than my Zephyr EP, which is more R&B focused…It’s a symbolic [record] because it represents the enlightening moment I’d experienced.
+I finally realized that there’s no need to conform to anybody’s expectations, genre or artistry wise.
+And that I can just make any music I wanted.”

 “And as long as I’m writing honestly and authentically, which I always do, regardless of the genre, it should translate to the people who wants to receive it.”

 Over the last few EPs, much have changed.
 Although she admits that not all of her singles derived from a personal experience, she held firm believe in connecting with her audience.
 “A lot was really inspired by films I saw and stories I’ve heard.
 And relate that with my fans, that people could listen to when they are sad and happy.”

 Having lived in Jakarta, Niki remembered many incredible moments growing up, and the wonders dealing with the duality of her very own identity, just like any other Jakartians.

 “I speak both Bahasa and English fluently and attends an international school.
 And only took me a minute to understand that — it’s okay to be in a cultural mud because I’m more dimensional that way.”

 Niki dedicates her passion and love for singing to her mother.
 “My very first inspirations came from my mother and her friends.
 They are truly insane musicians.
 I would watch them, on the stage of a quiet church in central Jakarta, shredding gospel music.”